smaremanda/add-in-docs/docs/project/project-add-ins.md

 To create an add-in, you can use a simple text editor to create an HTML webpage and related JavaScript files, CSS files, and REST queries.
 In addition to an HTML page or a web application, an add-in requires an XML manifest file for configuration.
 Project can use a manifest file that includes a  **type** attribute that is specified as **TaskPaneExtension**.
 The manifest file can be used by multiple Office 2013 client applications, or you can create a manifest file that is specific for Project 2013.
 For more information, see the  _Development basics_ section in [Office Add-ins platform overview](../../docs/overview/office-add-ins.md).

 For complex custom applications, and for easier debugging, we recommend that you use Visual Studio 2015 to develop websites for add-ins.
 Visual Studio 2015 include templates for add-in projects, where you can choose the kind of add-in (task pane, content, or mail) and the host application (Project, Word, Excel, or Outlook).
-For general information about creating task pane add-ins, see [Create a task pane or content add-in with Visual Studio](../../docs/develop/create-a-task-pane-or-content-add-in-with-visual-studio.md).
-For a Project-specific example that integrates with data from Project Online, see [Connecting a Project task pane add-in to PWA](http://blogs.msdn.com/b/project_programmability/archive/2012/11/02/connecting-a-project-task-pane-app-to-pwa.aspx) in the Project Programmability blog on MSDN.
+For an example that integrates with data from Project Online, see [Connecting a Project task pane add-in to PWA](http://blogs.msdn.com/b/project_programmability/archive/2012/11/02/connecting-a-project-task-pane-app-to-pwa.aspx) in the Project Programmability blog on MSDN.

 You can create task pane add-ins for other Office 2013 applications by using the online Napa.
 For more information, see [Create Office Add-ins with Napa with an Office 365 Developer Site](../../docs/develop/create-office-add-ins-with-napa-with-a-developer-site.md).